About Bluetooth Hearing Aids

 Personalized listening experience

 The benefit of utilizing Bluetooth hearing aids to provide a clear crisp corrected audio signal to your ears is wondrous.
 An audio signal from your music device or cell phone would normally be heard by your ears uncorrected for your particular hearing loss.
-By sending the signal to your hearing aids for correction prior to you hearing it can be tremendously beneficial.
-The received signal can be amplified and shaped to correct for the wearers hearing loss and personalized for the wearer’s needs and desires.
+Sending the signal to your hearing aids for correction prior to you hearing it can be tremendously beneficial.
+The received signal can be amplified and shaped to correct the wearer’s hearing loss and personalized for the wearer’s needs and desires.
 The volume of the audio signal can be easily adjusted on the mobile phone for your specific environment.
-For music listening, your hearing aids are now a personalized stereo sound system with built in equalizers.
+For music listening, your hearing aids are now a personalized stereo sound system with built-in equalizers.

 Multiple devices can be paired to a single streamer, so you can easily switch between them.
 For example, you can connect your mobile phone to your automobile and hearing aids.
 While walking to your car you can be listening to music or a telephone call and when you get into your car, the phone call or music can be switched to your in-car Bluetooth audio system.
 Or while listening to music from your smartphone through your hearing aids and you receive a call, the music will automatically be paused so that you can handle the call.
 When the call is finished the music will resume automatically.